GraphicsProgramming/learnd3d11/docs/1-getting-started/creating-a-window.md

 Therefore we won't use the `WM_PAINT` message at all.
 We will still need to write a message handler function to handle mouse and keyboard inputs for example...

+Unfortunately, we'll have to handle the WM_QUIT and WM_CLOSE messages to terminate the application process when the window is closed.
+Therefore closing the window when debugging won't close the application.
+It should be terminated using task manager for example.

 ## 5.)
 You have created a window!

 This is the first step in creating a native DirectX application.
 In the next tutorial, you'll write the message handler function (`wndClass.lpfnWndProc`).